Experimental distribution of entanglement with separable carriers

-The description so far leaves room for the choice of the initial state, which should be taken as one that guarantees a sizeable degree of entanglement in the $A|CB$ bipartition, keeping $C$ separable, after the protocol.
-A possible instance is given by the $AB$ separable state
+We choose the initial state of $A$ and $B$ such that $C$ stays separable while maximising the entanglement in the $A|CB$ bipartition at the conclusion of the protocol.
+A possible instance is given by the $AB$-separable state

 which is a mixture of two-qubit states formed by the eigenstates $\ket{k_j}$ of Pauli operators $\sigma_k$, with eigenvalue $(-1)^j$.
+As a witness of entanglement, we use $\lambda^{\min}_{X|Y}$, the minimum eigenvalue of the partial transposition of the bipartite density matrix $\beta_{X|Y}$ with respect to sub-system $X$~\cite{PhysRevLett.77.1413}.
+Since the theoretical states considered and experimental states measured yield at most one negative eigenvalue, this witness is related to the negativity $\mathcal{N}$ ~\cite{PhysRevA.65.032314}---an entanglement measure---by $\mathcal{N}_{X|Y}{=}(\vert \lambda^{\min}_{X|Y}\vert-{\lambda^{\min}_{X|Y})/2}$.

-As a measure of entanglement we use the negativity $\mathcal{N}$ ~\cite{PhysRevA.65.032314}, which is defined as the most negative eigenvalue of the matrix obtained from $\beta$ under partial transposition of system $A$~\cite{PhysRevLett.77.1413}.
-Within the class of initial states $\alpha$ on which one applies controlled-phase gate, the state built using Eq.~\eqref{INITIAL_AB} and $c_x = -\frac{1}{2}$ gives $\mathcal{N}_{A|BC} = - 1/16 = - 0.0625$, which is the highest amount of distributed entanglement via separable states.
-We choose to focus on the negativity because its presence in state $\beta$ guarantees that (i) the entanglement established between the sending and receiving laboratories can be localised into entanglement between systems $A$ and $B$ only using local operations performed at Bob's site~\cite{PhysRevLett.109.070501}, and (ii) such localised entanglement is distillable~\cite{PhysRevLett.78.574}.
-Therefore, by repeating this protocol a sufficient number of times and performing entanglement distillation, one can in principle obtain maximally entangled pairs between Alice and Bob, although no entanglement has been shared between them.
+Within the class of initial states $\alpha$ on which one applies ${\cal P}_{AC}$, the state composed of Eq.~\eqref{INITIAL_AB} and $\alpha_C$ with $c_x = -\frac{1}{2}$ gives $\mathcal{N}_{A|BC} = 1/16 = 0.0625$, the highest possible amount of entanglement that can be distributed via separable states \cite{PhysRevLett.109.080503}.
+We focus on ${\cal N}$ as its presence in $\beta$ guarantees that (i) the entanglement established between Alice and Bob can be localised into entanglement between $A$ and $B$ using only local operations performed at Bob's site~\cite{PhysRevLett.109.070501} and (ii) such localised entanglement is distillable~\cite{PhysRevLett.78.574}.
+Therefore, by repeating this protocol a sufficient number of times and performing entanglement distillation, one can in principle obtain maximally entangled pairs between Alice and Bob without ever communicating entanglement between them.